tmetsch/graph_stitcher/README.md

 a scheduling decision has been made (based on round-robin, preemptive, priority, fair share, fifo, ... algorithms) within clusters.

-## graph sticher's internals
+## graph stitcher's internals

-As mentioned above graph sticher is pluggable to test different algorithms of weaving/validating two graphs together.
-Hence it has a pluggable interface for the *stich()* and *validate()* function (see BaseSticher class).
+As mentioned above graph stitcher is pluggable to test different algorithms of weaving/validating two graphs together.
+Hence it has a pluggable interface for the *stitch()* and *validate()* function (see Basestitcher class).

-Too stich two graphs it needs to know how and which relationships are needed:
+Too stitch two graphs it needs to know how and which relationships are needed:

     Type of source node | Type of target node
     -----------------------------------------
     type_a              | type_x
     ...                 | ...

-These are stored in the file (stich.json).
+These are stored in the file (stitch.json).
 Sample graphs & tests can be found in the **tests** directory as well.

-graph sticher is mostly developed to test & play around.
+graph stitcher is mostly developed to test & play around.
 Also to check if [evolutionary algorithms](https://en.wikipedia.org/wiki/Evolutionary_algorithm) can be developed to determine the best resulting graph.